Cold email mistakes to avoid if you wanna get more replies

 #1 Self-centered pitch

-Here’s want you want to avoid when reaching out to your prospects:
+Here’s what you want to avoid when reaching out to your prospects:

 bad example of self-centered pitch